 If you plan on doing Tokyo Disney, Universal Studios in Osaka, or some of the paid observation decks in various cities, you could easily spend a few hundred dollars on attractions.
 To be honest, theme parks in Japan are reasonably priced compared to other theme parks around the world, but I find paying for some observation decks to be a bit expensive.
 Why pay $25 to go up the Tokyo Skytree when you can go up the Metropolitan building for free?

 This is the one area people that people tend to underestimate or rather not budget for at all.
 You will shop when travelling; it could be for souvenirs, gifts for family, or things for yourself, so you might as well put some money aside.
-Also, most people who go to Japan will spend on random things they don’t normally spend on e.g. arcades games, Buddhist charms, karaoke.
+Also, most people who go to Japan will spend on random things they don’t normally spend on e.g. arcade games, Buddhist charms, karaoke.
 If you’re the type who likes to shop, you may want to budget a little more.

 Language – Okay, this isn’t an expense, but many people wonder how much Japanese you need to speak before visiting?
 None really, but obviously it’s best that you learn some basic phrases just to be a polite traveller.
 I personally use Lingualift since I like it teaches you Japanese in a conversational way.
 Use my referral link to get the first lesson free and check out my review of LinguaLift to get a better feel for what they offer.

 Japan can be done on the cheap, but if you’re going to travel all the way to Japan, it’s best to have a proper budget in place.
-The last thing you want is to miss out experiences because you didn’t budget properly.
+The last thing you want is to miss out on experiences because you didn’t budget properly.
 For more tips on how to save in Japan, check out my Tokyo on a budget guide.

 More stories on Japan